 Credential Proxy Pattern for AI Agents

-The credential proxy pattern interposes a proxy between the agent and any target API so that real credentials (API keys, OAuth tokens, cloud secrets) are never placed in the agent’s context window, environment variables, or configuration files.
-The agent carries only a short-lived proxy token; the proxy resolves it to the real credential and injects it at the network layer just before the outbound request.
+The pattern interposes a proxy between the agent and any target API so that real credentials (API keys, OAuth tokens, cloud secrets) are never placed in the agent’s context window, environment variables, or configuration files.
+The agent carries only a short-lived proxy token scoped to the allowed target APIs, TTL, and permission envelope; the proxy resolves it against the vault and injects the real credential at the network layer.

 Agent → [proxy token only] → Credential Proxy → [real credential injected] → Target API